snu-sf-class/swpp202201/practice/assignments/assignment-3/README.md

 Setting VSCode to successfully find header files will be very helpful.
 You will need to update your includePath
 ( https://stackoverflow.com/a/48015407 ).
-Please add these two paths to the includePath:
+Please add the LLVM installation's include directory to the includePath:

 ```
-..(your path)../my-llvm-project/llvm/include
-..(your path)../my-llvm-releaseassert/include
+/<installed-llvm-path>/include
 ```